 Algiers

-Algiers Cruise Port Guide
+Algiers Port Guide

 Welcome to Algiers, the vibrant capital of Algeria and a captivating port of call on the Mediterranean.
 This historic city, often called "Algiers the White" for its gleaming buildings, offers a unique blend of North African culture, French colonial architecture, and ancient history.
 Cruise lines such as MSC Cruises and Viking Ocean Cruises are increasingly adding this intriguing destination to their itineraries.
 Passengers are drawn to the chance to explore the UNESCO-listed Casbah, a maze-like medieval city, and experience a culture distinct from typical European stops.